-There are lively, colourful Christmas markets and entertainment in these pretty European cities:
+There are lively, colourful Christmas markets, lights and entertainment in these pretty European cities:

 Austria: Vienna Kaiserball – waltzing into Vienna’s glamorous ball season is this, the ultimate in posh dances, set in the Hofburg Palace.
 No expense spared.
 December 31st.